NanoComp/meep/doc/docs/index.md

 Acknowledgements
 ----------------

-The Meep project is maintained by [Simpetus](http://www.simpetus.com) and the developer community on [GitHub](https://github.com/NanoComp/meep).
+The Meep project is maintained by the developer community on [GitHub](https://github.com/NanoComp/meep).
 [Acknowledgements](Acknowledgements.md) provides a complete listing of the project contributors.

 Support and Feedback
 ---------------------

 If you have questions or problems regarding Meep, you are encouraged to query the [mailing list](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/).

-Professional consulting services for photonic design and modeling including development of custom, turn-key simulation modules, training, technical support, and access to Meep in the public cloud via Amazon Web Services (AWS) are provided by [Simpetus](http://www.simpetus.com).